t-young31/gap-train/examples/additional_examples/mixed_energy_force/README.md

 #### 0. Methane
 Training a GAP on CCSD(T) energies and MP2 forces is sufficient to generate a GAP within 1 kcal mol-1 of the true CC surface.
-Using active learning at XTB to sample the configuration space, MP2 forces and CC energies highly accurate methane dynamics can be propagated in just 5 minutes of training time (on 10 cores, *methane_train.py*, *methane_val.py*).
+Using active learning at XTB to sample the configuration space, MP2 forces and CC energies, highly accurate methane dynamics can be propagated in just 5 minutes of training time (on 10 cores, *methane_train.py*, *methane_val.py*).

 <img src="methane_energies_vs_time.png" width="500">

-where the 'true' corresponds to CCSD(T)/def2-TZVP and the time the position in a short 500 K MD simulation using the trained GAP.
+where the 'true' corresponds to CCSD(T)/def2-TZVP and the time within a short 500 K MD simulation using the trained GAP.

 #### 1. Methanol